Taiyelolu1/LA-Crime-Analysis/README.md

 # LA Crime Analysis
-This project gives a detailed analysis of the LAPD crime data between 2020-2025.
-It shows an overview, victim demographic, crime breakdown, crime snapshot and resolution.
-The data used for this project was sourced from (look for the link to the dataset).
+This project provides a comprehensive analysis of LAPD crime data from 2020 to 2025.
+It covers key areas including an overview of crime trends, victim demographics, a breakdown of crime patterns, a snapshot of high-incidence factors, and case resolution insights.
+The data used for this project was sourced from DATA.GOV [Crime Data from 2020 to Present](https://catalog.data.gov/dataset/crime-data-from-2020-to-present).
 ## Project Background
-The Los Angeles Police Department (LAPD) is the primary law enforcement agency of Los Angeles, California, United States.
-It is responsible for maintaining public safety, enforcing laws and preventing crimes.
-The department's organization includes 21 community stations (divisions).
+The Los Angeles Police Department (LAPD) serves as the primary law enforcement agency for Los Angeles, California, and is tasked with maintaining public safety, enforcing laws, and preventing crime.
+The department operates through 21 community stations (divisions) distributed across the city.

-The analysis of the LAPD crime data helps us understand the crime trends in Los Angeles, the victim demographic and the resolution rate.
-It helps us with insights on the crime hotspots, target victims and peak crime periods.
-This helps us to make decisons as to how to reduce crime in Los Angeles.
+This project analyzes LAPD crime data to uncover crime trends, victim demographics, and case resolution patterns.
+It provides insights into crime hotspots, targeted victim groups, and peak crime periods, all of which are essential for informing strategies aimed at reducing crime and improving public safety in Los Angeles.

 ## Overview of the Data
 The data originally contained a table with multiple fields and records.
 The data was cleaned and transformed using the Power Query Editor in Power BI.
 The major transformations carried out in the Power Query Editor inlcude:
 * Removal of duplicates in the unique DR_NO column (Division of Records Number).